buckaroo-it/WooCommerce/readme.txt

 == Description ==

-The Buckaroo ([Dutch](https://www.buckaroo.nl/resources/integratie/woocommerce) or [English](https://www.buckaroo.eu/resources/integration/woocommerce) plug-in is convenient and works like a charm, it's easy to install and takes all the trouble out of your hands.
+The Buckaroo ([Dutch]https://docs.buckaroo.io/docs/nl/woocommerce-installatie) or [English](https://docs.buckaroo.io/docs/woocommerce-installation) plug-in is convenient and works like a charm, it's easy to install and takes all the trouble out of your hands.
 It is a plug-in with many different payment methods, all of which are SEPA proof.
 This plug-in is completely free to download.
-WooCommerce is an excellent platform for a webshop to look professional, comes with built-in tools to analyze sales and itâ€™s also fully customizable.
-WooCommerce is used by 30% of all webshops worldwide, [download](https://www.buckaroo.nl/integratie/plugins/woocommerce/) this plugin now and find out more!
+WooCommerce is an excellent platform for a webshop to look professional, comes with built-in tools to analyze sales and it's also fully customizable.
+WooCommerce is used by 30% of all webshops worldwide, [download](https://docs.buckaroo.io/docs/en/woocommerce-installation) this plugin now and find out more!
 Payment method support list:

 = Payment method support list by Buckaroo WooCommerce payments plugin =